-I also feel like it has considerably improved my confidence and my mood and mental wellbeing in general.
+I also feel like it has considerably improved my confidence, my mood and my mental wellbeing in general.
 U.P. changed me for the better!

 What made you want to do this trek to the North Pole?

-I’ve always thought of challenge as a way to grow and test yourself.
+I’ve always thought of challenges as a way to grow and test yourself.
 When I was faced with the opportunity to go on this expedition, at first I was hesitant.

 I had simply never even thought I would one day consider such an adventure.
 After weeks of internal debate, I thought if someone else has already done it, there’s no reason for me not to be able to.

-Reaching this physical and mental confidence became a goal I set myself and what better would I want than sharing this with my dad?
+Reaching this physical and mental confidence became a goal I set myself and what better way than sharing the experience with my dad?